lchromel/telegram_prompt_bot/guide.md

 Always specify the character’s nationality — for example, Colombian woman, Senegalese man, Zambian girl, Peruvian courier, Nigerian teenager etc.

 Use precise present-tense verbs:

+**The character should always perform only one action** Good example: A girl walking parallel to the car
+Bad example: A girl zipping her backpack, holding a phone

-*Stepping into, Biting into, Reaching for, Glancing toward, Holding, Fixing, Adjusting, Carrying, Offering, Zipping, Tapping, Squinting, Laughing, Waiting, Handing over*
+**Use precise present-tense verbs:** Stepping into, Biting into, Reaching for, Glancing toward, Holding, Fixing, Adjusting, Carrying, Offering, Zipping, Tapping, Squinting, Laughing, Waiting, Handing over

-**Use:***Caught mid-step, In the act of handing over, Glancing sideways while chewing, Mid-laugh*

-**Avoid:***Posing, Standing still, Smiling at the camera, Portrait of*
+**Avoid:** *Posing, Standing still, Smiling at the camera, Portrait of*

 **Examples (Do):**

-- *A woman stepping out of a white Toyota Yaris, adjusting her sunglasses...*
+- *A woman stepping out of a white Toyota Yaris*
 - *A courier knocking on a gate with a delivery box under his arm...*
 - *A young girl zipping her backpack*